mabravo641/mabravo641.github.io/_pages/about.md

 ## Quick Facts

-- 🎓 (Soon) PhD in Computer Science, focused on visual-language models
+- 🎓 PhD in Computer Science, focused on visual-language models
 - 📍 Currently based in Munich, Germany
 - 🧑‍🏫 Passionate about teaching and mentoring students
 - 🎙️ Presented at conferences: ICLR, CVPR and NeurIPS